arpitbbhayani/articles/blogs/sliding-window-ratelimiter.md

  - take locks while reading and block the deletions

 ### Non-static sliding window
-There would be cases where the `time_window_sec` is large - an hour or even a day, suppose it is an hour, so if in the request store we hold the requests count against the epoch seconds there will be 3600 entries for that key and on every request, we will be iterating over at least 3600 keys and computing the sum.
+There would be cases where the `time_window_sec` is large - an hour or even a day, suppose it is an hour, so if in the requests store we hold the requests count against the epoch seconds there will be 3600 entries for that key and on every request, we will be iterating over at least 3600 keys and computing the sum.
 A faster way to do this is, instead of keeping granularity at seconds we could do it at the minute-level and thus we sub-aggregate the requests count at per minute and now we only need to iterate over about 60 entries to get the total number of  requests and our window slides not per second but per minute.

 The granularity configuration could be persisted in the configuration as a new attribute which would help us take this call.